 I first made this particular smoked salmon risotto on Christmas Eve, when my Italian heritage barely skated by with the feast of

-seven one fish(es).
+seven one fish( es).
 And it was smoked salmon at that, which isn’t exactly legit Italian seafood.
-In my defense it was just Brian and I at home celebrating, so I’m giving myself a pass.
+In my defense it was just the two of us at home celebrating, so I’m giving myself a pass.

 Needless to say we forgot all about traditions once we dug into this dish.
 Pockets of melty, slightly tangy feta are found throughout the super creamy risotto, all of which plays nicely with simple slices of smoked salmon on top.
 Sometimes you’ll see risotto served as a side dish, but with how hearty and filling it is, I prefer to add some protein and enjoy it as a main dish.

-- I measured the capacity of my ladle before beginning so I could easily transfer the warm chicken broth between pans without measuring out 1/2 cup.
-As it turns out, my ladle can hold two-thirds of a cup of liquid up to the brim, so I eyeballed a little less than that to estimate 1/2 cup.
+To make this part easier while still being precise, I measured the capacity of my ladle before beginning so I could easily transfer the warm chicken broth between pans without measuring out 4 ounces exactly.
+As it turns out, my ladle can hold two-thirds of a cup of liquid up to the brim, so I eyeballed a little less than that to estimate one-half cup.
 It doesn’t need to be ultra precise.

-- You don’t have to stir like a maniac.
-I used a spatula and focused on bringing up the rice that’s on the bottom of the pot so it doesn’t stick, and moving it all around.
-Basically you want to focus your efforts on the rice not sticking.
+And, oh yeah — you don’t have to stir like a maniac!
+Use a spatula/spoonula and focus on bringing up the rice that’s on the bottom of the pot so it doesn’t stick, and moving it all around.
+Basically you want to focus your efforts on the rice not sticking to the pot.

-- I prefer topping the risotto with smoked salmon rather than mixing it in.
+I prefer topping the risotto with smoked salmon rather than mixing it in.
 That way you can add as much (or as little) as you please, or omit entirely for a serving if someone in your crowd doesn’t do seafood.
-Plus you avoid the stigma of reheating leftover seafood with the extra portions.
+Plus you avoid the whole situation of reheating leftover seafood.

 Smoked Salmon Risotto with Feta